mum4k/termdash/README.md

 # Design goals

 This effort is focused on good software design and maintainability.
-By a good design I mean:
+By good design I mean:

 1. Write readable, well documented code.